John C. Frémont: Early life, education, and early career

-John Charles Frémont was born on January 21, 1813, the son of Charles Frémon, a French-Canadian immigrant school-teacher, (Note: According to biographer Andrew F. Rolle (1991), Frémont's father was born in Québec City, Quebec, on December 8, 1768, named Louis-René Frémont Louis-René left Quebec on a French ship travelling to the colony of Saint-Domingue when it was captured by a Royal Navy frigate; Frémont was held by the British as a prisoner of war.
-After escaping captivity, Frémont settled in Norfolk, Virginia, and called himself Charles Frémon.
-Frémont claimed that he was born in Lyon, France, fought in the French Revolution on the side of the Royalists, and was travelling to Saint-Domingue when he was captured by the British.
-According to historian Andrew Rolle, his vagueness about his past was an attempt to "elude recognition".
-Historian H. W. Brands (2005) said that John C. Frémont added the accented E and the T to his surname later in life.
-Rolle, however, said Frémont began using the accent in 1838 at the age of 25.) and Anne Beverley Whiting, the youngest daughter of socially prominent Virginia planter Col. Thomas Whiting.
-At age 17, Anne married Major John Pryor, a wealthy Richmond resident in his early 60s.
-In 1810, Pryor hired Frémon to tutor his young wife Anne.
-Pryor confronted Anne when he found out she was having an affair with Frémon.
-Anne and Frémon fled to Williamsburg on July 10, 1811, later settling in Norfolk, Virginia, taking with them household slaves Anne had inherited.
-The couple later settled in Savannah, Georgia, where she gave birth to their son Frémont out of wedlock.
-Pryor published a divorce petition in the Virginia Patriot and charged that his wife had "for some time past indulged in criminal intercourse".
-When the Virginia House of Delegates refused the divorce petition, it was impossible for the couple to marry.
+John Charles Frémont was born on January 21, 1813, the son of Charles Frémon, a French-Canadian immigrant, (Note: Frémon claimed to be a native of Lyon who was exiled from France after the Revolution.
+According to biographer Andrew F. Rolle (1991), he was in fact born in Quebec City on December 8, 1768, as Louis-René Frémont.
+At some point he left Quebec for the French colony of Saint-Domingue, but the ship was intercepted by a British frigate and he was taken prisoner.
+After escaping captivity, he settled in Virginia and changed his name to Charles Frémon.) and Anne Beverley Whiting, the youngest daughter of socially prominent Virginia planter Col. Thomas Whiting.
+At age 17, Anne had married Major John Pryor, a wealthy resident of Richmond in his early 60s.
+In 1810, Pryor hired Frémon to teach his young wife French.
+The two began an affair, and Pryor, on discovering this, turned them out of the house.
+The couple fled first to Norfolk and then to Williamsburg, taking with them several household slaves Anne had inherited.
+They later settled in Savannah, Georgia, where Anne gave birth to their first son.
 In Savannah, Anne took in boarders while Frémon taught French and dancing.
 Their domestic slave, Black Hannah, helped raise young John.
+The couple, still unmarried, had three more children.